kkbin505/Arduino-Transmitter-for-ELRS/README.md

 ### Update Log V0.9.1
 Add 2 pre settings for power and package rate:

+Now you can enter setting 1 and 2 by gesutre:

 Setting 1:
 //250Hz 50mW

+Hold AILERON left and ELEVATOR down at power up.

 Setting 2:
 //150Hz 100mW

-Now you can enter setting 1 and 2 by gesutre:

-Setting 1:

-Hold AILERON left and ELEVATOR down at power up.

-Setting 2:

 Hold AILERON right and ELEVATOR up at power up.

-Center stick will keep your last setting.
+Center stick will keep your previous setting.

 # Simple TX